 Café Outspan in Ho Chi Minh City is Southeast Asia’s largest independent soluble coffee facility with annual production capacity of over 17,250 MT.
 The plant has state-of-the-art manufacturing lines for spray dried, freeze dried, agglomerate (granule) and frozen coffee extract.
 The plant is BRC, Kosher, Halal, ISO 14001 certified.

-1. roasting of green beans
+1. Roasting the green beans

-2. extraction of roast and ground coffee
+2. Extracting the roasted and ground coffee

-3. aroma recovery
+3. Recovering the aroma

-4. evaporation of weak extract; and
+4. Evaporating the weak extract; and

-Agglomerated coffee (where you get coffee granules) is produced by steam wetting and drying the spray dried coffee.
-Frozen coffee extract is produced by freezing the concentrated extract.
+Agglomerated coffee (coffee granules) is produced by steam wetting and drying the spray dried coffee causing it to bind together into granules.